And it's easy to maintain!

 characters.
 If it's a Chanbara

-, its appearance is almost a given, although usually the hair is tied back with a ribbon, and sometimes the side locks also.
+, its appearance is a given, although usually the hair is tied back with a ribbon, and sometimes the side locks also.
 It's also used to accentuate personality traits traditionally associated with the ojou and similar types: calm, dignified, traditional, elegant, graceful, demure, and modest (or some combination thereof).
 When listing examples, please identify which character traits the hime cut is symbolizing or accentuating.

 Naturally, any Historical Fiction